aws-samples/aws-modernization-with-cprime/content/10_Getting_Started/1_aws_event_engine.md

 ### Logging into AWS Event Engine

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
-A 12-digit hash will be provided to you by event staff - this is your unique access code.
+A 12-digit hash will be provided to you by event staff.
-eg:
-## `null`

 1. Go to https://dashboard.eventengine.run to log into AWS Event Engine.